InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 Sometimes you just open a pull request.
 At times you may need to get a feature request accepted before opening the pull request that fulfills it.

-In some organisations you may need to talk to the host team in person in addition to interacting with the project digitally.
+In some organisations you may need to talk to the host team in a synchronous manner, e.g. around a coffee, by means of a video of voice chat, in addition to interacting with the project asynchronously, e.g. by means of issue trackers or email to establish some trust.

 In the same way that real-life hosts don't always appreciate a stranger knocking on their door, some InnerSource hosts appreciate some heads-up before seeing a pull request gets opened to their repo.
 Typically there will be an issue tracker where new features are discussed before being submitted as a pull request.
 A useful alternative are archived, searchable, linkable but unstructured discussion platforms: Thank of mailing lists, chat plattforms or online fora.